 There will always be the land versus water rivalry in the adventure sports world but our Vancouver Island fall sets the stage for water appreciation.
-The runs are melt and rain dependent so keep an eye on the weather in Gold River this fall and hope for rain!
+The runs are melt and rain dependent so keep an eye on the weather this fall and welcome the rain!
 Whether you’re just beginning to run whitewater or are a veteran paddler, Gold River will have something to offer.

 The town of Gold River

 The town of Gold River now has cell service so you can call friends to meet up, check river levels and post sweet edits of your run.
 The town has a gas station with awesome pizza and up the hill there’s a great pub.
 There is no grocery store so buy before arriving or enjoy eating out.